antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/README.md

 ---

-## 04 – Android Device enrolment
+## 04 – Android Device Enrolment

-Enrol a physical Android device into Microsoft Intune.
+Enrol a physical Android device into Microsoft Intune using Android Enterprise and Microsoft Company Portal.

 ### Topics covered